miamaric12/HAPPy/docs/source/index.rst

 Welcome to HAPPY's documentation!
 ================================

-RHap is a Python package developed to aid in the charactacterisation and quantification of hydrides from micrographs.
+HAPPY is a Python package developed to aid in the charactacterisation and quantification of hydrides from micrographs.
 The main functions of this package are to:
 - Determine the Radial Hydride Fraction (RHF)
 - Characterise the extent of branching
 - Determine the most probable crack path within a micrograph